Justin-Schwimmer/user-data-scraper/README.md

 ## for selenium server educational purposes only

-Grab social media user accounts and stats based of a set if phrases.
+Grab social media user accounts and stats based of a set of phrases.

 - replace x com credentials before running